yingxuanz-11/computing-folder/Teachers-day/random day story.md

 However, to your utmost frustrATION, by the time you reach the counter, most of the food is sold out, leaving..... the worst thing EVER (input food name)<br/>

 just when you thought that there was when all the unpleasant things would end, something else happened...<br/>
-your soup spilled on your uniform and burned like hell
+your hot soup spilled on your uniform and burned like hot charcoal just out from a furnace

 to be continued......<br/>